Pride of the Rockies

 - 14 nights hotel accommodation and room tax

-- A travel pack containing driving instructions and maps
+- A detailed and comprehensive travel pack with driving instructions and maps